Web UI

 Section titled “What you get in the browser”Live scan view

-Section titled “Live scan view”Outcomes stream in as they resolve (SSE), grouped by category, with per-row evidence (verdict reason, response snippet, URL) and a one-click retry.
+Section titled “Live scan view”Outcomes stream in as they resolve (SSE), grouped by category, with per-row evidence (verdict reason, response snippet, URL), confidence chips, and a one-click retry.

 Result rows